manpat/voi/Docs/SceneFormat.md

 All data is little endian.
 ALL IDs start at 1.
 ID of zero should be treated as invalid/null

-All chunks begin with a 4 byte stamp, and a 4 byte 'chunkSize' which is the amount of chunk specific data (excl. stamp and chunkSize) The main chunk's stamp contains its version number
+All chunks begin with a 4 byte stamp
+The main chunk's stamp contains its version number

 Unless there's a good reason to do otherwise, all information and data related to a level